 Commitment to Diversity

 At Highline, you will find an environment that welcomes everyone.
 We offer events, programs and spaces that promote understanding, celebrate diversity and honor individual points of view.
-Our commitment to diversity, social justice and multiculturalism recently earned two prestigious awards: the 2014 Award of Excellence for Advancing Diversity from the American Association of Community Colleges and the 2013 Higher Education Excellence in Diversity Award from Insight Into Diversity magazine.
+Our commitment to diversity, social justice and multiculturalism have earned prestigious awards: the 2016 Pacific Region Equity Award and the 2014 Award of Excellence for Advancing Diversity, both from the American Association of Community Colleges, and the Higher Education Excellence in Diversity Award four years in a row (2013–2016) from Insight Into Diversity magazine.

 One example of our commitment is how we are addressing academic equity issues associated with sexual orientation.
 We have been a leader in Washington state in a new process that asks for a student’s sexual orientation on the college application as a way to identify barriers to academic attainment among marginalized populations.

 Here is a sampling of our many other services, initiatives and programming that meet diverse needs:

 - Highline’s Equity Taskforce works to identify and address systemic barriers which obstruct the support and growth of diversity, equity and inclusion within both our student and employee populations.